President & Vice-Chancellor

-7. Mutual respect, collegiality, teamwork and high service standards
+- Teamwork and high service standards

+What we value is embedded in our policies, processes and procedures.
 The number of Scientia Professors at any one time will not be fixed, but to preserve this distinction for true international eminence in research, Scientia Professors would represent, in time, up to a proportion of the Professoriate similar to the proportion the Professoriate is of the total academic staff of the University.

 2. Guidelines for the Award